Supermarine Aircraft Spitfire: Fatal incidents

-A second Mk 26B Spitfire crashed at Enstone Airfield on 24 July 2024, killing the pilot, after the aircraft rolled to the left during takeoff.
+Another Mk 26B Spitfire crashed at Enstone Airfield on 24 July 2024, killing the pilot, after the aircraft rolled to the left during takeoff.
 The crash remained under investigation as of late July 2025.

+In Western Australia, on 24 June 2026, the pilot of a Mk 26B was killed when it crashed, approximately 90 km north-east of Perth, at Malabaine.
+The 76-year old man was reportedly undertaking post-construction flight testing, when the Spitfire unexpectedly lost altitude and struck terrain, a few kilometres east of Northam Airport, just before 10:50 am.